Maximus7474/mps-fleecanow/README.md

 ## ⚙️ Support

-- Support is given in the appropriate discord channels after claiming the customer role. https://discord.gg/wCcsEcUhzf
+- Support is given in the [issues section](https://github.com/Maximus7474/mps-fleecanow/issues) of this github repo.
-- The creator can in no way give support or resolve an issue involving:
-  - Cancelling an asset transfer
-  - Lost or stolen assets
-  - Hacked or Lost Keymaster account

 ---